jorendorff/a-history-of-the-world-notes/005-Clovis-spear-point.md

 (research) Around 11,000 to 10,000 years ago, most of the large mammal species in the Americas went extinct.
 What were these species?
 Does the program say what caused their extinction?
-Is there another possibility?
+Is there any other possible explanation?
 (Hint: What other large-scale natural event happened at the same time?)
 Did any large American mammal species survive?

 The program says that around 7500 BC, the Americas were cut off from the rest of the world, until the arrival of the Europeans, nine thousand